Join us for a series of conversations with business leaders on the era of self-serve content creation

 It’s no surprise that innovations in cloud-based content creation are skyrocketing now:

 - Increased reliance on digital content during the pandemic helped fuel the rise of the creator economy, which saw $1.3 billion in investment funding in the first half of 2021 alone — nearly three times the funding it received in all of 2020.

 - As a result, businesses are reimagining how they connect and engage with their globally dispersed employees and customers.

 - And video is now the preferred channel for telling better, more authentic stories that feature diverse voices from across the organization — not just the C-suite.

 Virtual event and video content creation platforms have already transformed everything from standing meetings, presentations and on-demand training to full-fledged virtual conferences and events.
 The problem?
 Employees and customers are drained, a concept known as “Zoom fatigue.”
 Static, monotonous talking head videos of one person speaking at a group are missing the mark.
 Instead, organizations need to revamp the way they use video to meet demand for highly dynamic content that keeps viewers engaged and yields stronger relationships.

 The world’s most innovative companies are already shifting their content strategies to create fully branded, high-quality and deeply immersive videos for everything from virtual events to digital entertainment and live shopping experiences.
 In other words, the Creator Economy for the Enterprise has arrived.

 Registration is open now.
-Come prepared with all your questions on using self-serve video tools to better engage with your customers and employees.
+Join us and leaders from several fast-growing tech companies on Dec.
+9, 2021 at 12:30 p.m.
+ET, and come prepared with questions.
 If you can’t make it to the live webinar, register anyway and we’ll send you a link to the on-demand session.